WoodWing/elvis-image-recognition/README.md

 # 3. Installation prerequisites

-- Fully installed and licensed [Elvis Server](https://www.woodwing.com/en/digital-asset-management-system) (5.26 or higher).
+- Fully installed and licensed [Elvis Server](https://www.woodwing.com/en/digital-asset-management-system).
+- Elvis 6.7 or higher is recommended, minimum version is 5.26.
 - Machine where the image recognition server can run.
 This can be on the same machine where the Elvis Server runs or a different machine.
 Currently supported operating systems are Linux and OSX.
 - Elvis API user license.
 - An account with at least one, or optionally multiple AI vendors: [Google Vision](https://cloud.google.com/vision/), [Amazon Rekognition](https://aws.amazon.com/rekognition/) or [Clarifai](https://www.clarifai.com/).